 This strain shares all the same traits as the original Colombian strain.
 The mushrooms are medium to large with golden-yellow caps and thin white stems.
 It has average to above-average potency and gives good yields over several healthy flushes before succumbing to mold growth.

 This strain is perfect for the novice cultivator that wants to try growing a shroom that’s unique and more interesting than the standard beginner strains.
 It’s easy to grow thanks to its contamination resistance, fast and aggressive mycelium, and ability to thrive in a poor environment.

 Where to Buy Golden Halo Spores

 Golden Halo is a new strain on the market.
 It’s believed that it began circulating sometime around 2017.
 Spores for this strain can be a little tricky to find, but not impossible.
-You’ll find Golden Halo genetics available in the form of spore syringes in Canada, the United States, and Europe.
+You’ll find Golden Halo genetics available in the form of spore syringes and grow kits in Canada, the United States, and Europe.

 How to Grow Golden Halo Mushrooms

 Golden Halo is a remarkably fast colonizer.
 It’s resistant to contamination and can be cultivated effectively by the complete beginner with a bit of knowledge of the mushroom growing process.

 The easiest way to cultivate the Golden Halo strain is to use PF-Tek.

 PF-Tek is a simple cultivation technique that requires very few pieces of equipment.
 Most of the equipment can be purchased from hardware stores and pet shops.